 Information sent on behalf of Derbyshire Constabulary

-To report concerns about domestic abuse to the police, or if you are a victim, you can report it online here, www.derbyshire.police.uk/reportdomesticabuse or by calling 101 if you're deaf or hard of hearing, use our textphone service on 18001 101.
+If you are a victim of abuse or if you have concerns about someone you can report it online here, www.derbyshire.police.uk/reportdomesticabuse or by calling 101.
+If you're deaf or hard of hearing, use our textphone service on 18001 101.

-Remember, in an emergency which is ongoing, or where life is in danger, call 999 immediately.
+In an ongoing emergency, or where life is in danger, call 999 immediately.
 If you're deaf or hard of hearing, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.
 The Silent Solution can help you if speaking could put you or someone else in danger.